hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/pivot_point.rst

 The three inputs are; ``Size Factor`` ranging from 0.2 to 2 and will adjust the relative size of the PP, the PP is drawn relative to the 3D View scale.
 The next is the ``Width`` and this determines how bold the PP arms are ranging from 1 to 5.
-The last is the ``Alpha`` and determines the translucency (Colour Alpha) of the PP, values range from 0.2 to 1.
+The last is the ``Alpha`` and determines the translucency (Color Alpha) of the PP, values range from 0.2 to 1.

 The next row shows the ``Pivot Location``, values can be entered here, or the boxes may be “scrubbed” and the PP will move as you do so.